Crohn's Disease - My Story

 Get A Second Opinion

-I hope my story empowers anyone reading this to always question what medical professionals tell you, always do your own research, and always get a second, third or even fourth opinion.
+I hope my story empowers you to always question what medical professionals tell you, always do your own research, and always get a second, third or even fourth opinion.

 Published 2/4/2012 by Anne DiGeorge

-Update 2/2/2014 by Rachael O'Halloran - replaced pixelated Copyscape logos, provided photo attribution and corrected format issues
+Update 4/6/2017 by Rachael O'Halloran - replaced broken links, pixelated Copyscape logos, provided photo attribution and corrected format issues